-Canstar Blue’s 2020 fruit juice review has seen ALDI Westcliff, Golden Circle, Berri, Coles, Woolworths and V8 rated on taste, texture & consistency, range variety, packaging design, value for money and overall satisfaction.
+Canstar Blue’s 2021 fruit juice review compares V8, ALDI Westcliff, Golden Circle, Berri, Coles, Woolworths and Daily Juice on taste, texture and consistency, range variety, packaging design, value for money and overall satisfaction.

 Show Important Notes^*

 Hide Important Notes^*